ARTICLE by Victor Stranges

 With a fist full of creative currency and a work ethic that would confound your grandfather's generation, Palmer has quietly reinvented herself as a publisher.
 She picks up where her successful string of music venues left off.
 The author of this piece has personally worked with Ms Palmer and can attest that she is the hardest working person in showbiz.
 Who else do you know that harvests their work hours?
 Someone on a mission, that's who.

-The Adelaide girl, born and bred, found a home in the rock 'n' roll business as lead singer in her early 1990s band, Drama Queen.
+The Adelaide girl, born and bred, found a home in the rock 'n' roll business as lead singer in her early 1990s band, Drama Queen and various other bands including Sugar Blue.
 She went on to open the popular Watch Tower Studio in South Melbourne showcasing local visual artists and designers.
 The studio was a gallery of paintings, photography, textiles, and sculpture.

 By the time she launched her live music venue, The Chandelier Room, Palmer's thirst for artist development was in full swing, hosting hundreds of shows from established musicians as well as up and comers that would later find national and international success including Tash Sultana and Jordie Lane.